isc-projects/kea/doc/sphinx/kea-messages.rst

 This error message indicates that a different thread than the main thread has registered an external socket.
 This is a programming error and should be fixed.
 Only the main thread is allowed to perform operations on the external sockets.
-The file descritptor and the respective thread ids are included in the message.
+The file descriptor and the respective thread ids are included in the message.

 DHCP_DDNS_ADD_FAILED
 ====================